Ladies and gentlemen, dear listeners, welcome to this special edition of Radio Renaissance.

 Again, I never wanted to talk about politics, sir.

-I I look at the picture of Charlie's family, and I have, you know, I have young children, and and thinking that they're never gonna see their dad again.
+I look at the picture of Charlie's family and I have, you know, I have young children and thinking that they're never going to see their dad again.

-I mean, when when a friend called um, I won't say who it was, but they called and they said, Have you seen this video?
+I mean, when a friend called, I won't say who it was, but they called and they said, have you seen this video?

-The the uh are you talking about the North Carolina video of of Irena Zaruska?
+Are you talking about the North Carolina video of Irina Zaruska?

 Charlie Kirk just got shot.

-He goes, he was given a speech on campus and he just got shot in the neck.
+He goes, he was giving a speech on campus and he just got shot in the neck.

 There's no way he survived it.